GUI virtualization

 • Old qubes-gui versions will ask qubes-drv driver for the list of physical memory frames that hold the composition buffer of a window, and pass this to dom0 via the deprecated MFNDUMP message.

-• New qubes-gui versions will rely on qubes-drv having allocated memory using gntalloc, and then pass the grant table indexes gntalloc has chosen to the GUI daemon using using the WINDOW_DUMP message.
+• New qubes-gui versions will rely on qubes-drv having allocated memory using gntalloc, and then pass the grant table indexes gntalloc has chosen to the GUI daemon using the WINDOW_DUMP message.

 Now, qubes-guid has to tell the dom0 Xorg server about the location of the buffer.
 There is no supported way (e.g. Xorg extension) to do this zero-copy style.
 The following method is used in Qubes: